Previously: The Liars want to memorialize A and also make questionable decisions, considering they are being investigated for murder.

 Aria brings up her parents, and throws a temper tantrum when Ezrafitz mentions a possible explanation that she hasn’t considered before.
 It’s mentioned again that Aria’s a child, but Ezrafitz is all, “No, I don’t think you’re a child, because then it would be awkward that I want to be on you.”
 But Aria’s temper tantrum must run its course, so she storms out.

 Lor: I really hate her in this scene.
-Just apart from the fact that she is a child, she’s a bratty, selfish one at that.
+Just apart from the fact that she is a teen, she’s a bratty, selfish one at that.

 Sweeney: Yup.
 I’m torn because Ezrafitz is absolutely the key inappropriate one here, but Aria’s general brattiness, coupled with her false conviction that she’s totes super mature is really irritating.